 And 1 Peter 5:8 says, “Be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour.”

 So you see, that situation that upset the woman I heard in the store was actually a trap.
-A trap which she fell into by her own choice.
+A trap that she fell into by her own choice.
 We have an enemy but it isn’t that person you struggle to get along with.
 It isn’t the things other people say or do that we should be concerned about.
 There is an enemy and he has a plan.
 Our job is to be watchful and not take the bait.

 So again I ask you, who are you allowing to steal your joy?